mariaaoprea/Diffusion-Models-for-floor-plan-drafting/README.md

  ```
   ????python3 main.py -mode training -use_tf_dataset
   ```
-You can also use the web interfaces by modifying the paths to SD-v1.5 and the model in app.py and also by doing:
+You can also use the web interfaces by running the following code.
+Make sure to modify the path to the model in app.py so that it loads correctly😊.
  ```
   ???
   ```